AI Product Photography Prompts

 Martini canvas workflow

 Set up the multi-anchor wiring before generating: product reference, brand-color script, and scene reference each live as separate nodes on the canvas.
-This is the differentiator vs single-prompt tools — the prompt only directs composition and light, while the anchors carry product identity, palette, and environment.
+This is the differentiator vs single-prompt tools and generic prompt generators — the prompt only directs composition and light, while the anchors carry product identity, palette, and environment.

-Run a parallel fan-out: hero on white, brand-color backdrop, lifestyle, flat-lay all generate at the same time from the same product anchor.
-One canvas, four outputs, picked from the strongest variant per category.
+Run a parallel fan-out: hero on white, brand-color backdrop, lifestyle, and flat-lay all generate at the same time from the same product anchor.
+One canvas, four outputs, every take kept in the version tray so you pick the strongest variant per category instead of re-rolling one at a time.

-Chain into the video phase by wiring the chosen product still into a Seedance 2 or Runway Gen-4 video node — see /prompts/video/product-ad-prompts for the motion library.
-The image deliverable becomes campaign motion on the same canvas.
+Chain into the video phase by wiring the chosen product still into a Seedance 2 or Runway Gen-4 video node — see the product ad prompts library (/prompts/video/product-ad-prompts) for the motion vocabulary.
+The image deliverable becomes campaign motion on the same canvas, then exports through the NLE timeline to Premiere or DaVinci.

 Variations